top of page

 Park Palms happy hour celebration

 On March 23rd, Paula and Scott arrived for their much anticipated visit.
-Dave was concerned that I'd pack their days with nonstop activities, and he recommended that I ask them what they wanted to do on this vacation.
-Their answer: a 5-day full schedule of hiking and exploring.
-No problem was my response.
+Dave was concerned that I'd pack their days with nonstop activities, and he suggested that I inquiry about their vacation preference.
+Their reply: a 5-day itinerary packed with hiking and exploring.
+I had no objections to that.

-We started off with lunch at the Desert Willows golf course and then ramped up from there.
-The next days included hiking in Aqua Caliente Reservation, Joshua Tree National Park, and the Mecca Wilderness; staying at a phenomenal Airbnb in the Mojave Desert; and exploring unique spots around the Salton Sea.
-We had such a great time that it was easier to post just a few photos here and write a separate blog detailing the weeks adventures.
+We began with lunch at the Desert Willows golf course and then escalated our activities.
+In the following days, we hiked in the Agua Caliente Reservation, Joshua Tree National Park, and the Mecca Wilderness; stayed at an outstanding Airbnb in the Mojave Desert; and explored unique locations around the Salton Sea.
+We enjoyed ourselves so much that it was simpler to share just a few photos here and write a separate blog detailing the week's adventures.

 April

-Palm Springs is a modernism mecca for mid-century architecture and design so it's fun to spend a afternoon making the rounds of the antique shops and the monthly Palm Springs Vintage Market.
-We don't need anything for the house but that doesn't stop us from buying an interesting or unique find.
+Palm Springs is a hub for mid-century modern architecture and design, making it enjoyable to spend an afternoon exploring the antique shops and the monthly Palm Springs Vintage Market.
+We may not need anything for the house, but that doesn't prevent us from purchasing an intriguing or unique item.

 Guest #3 arrived in early April.
-Weston and Mackenzie as usual were ready for an action packed stay with some down time thrown in as well.
+As usual, Weston and Mackenzie were prepared for an action-packed visit with some relaxation mixed in.
 Here are a few photos from our adventures with them.
-They are always up for a trip to Mecca so Dave and I scouted out a hike through the grottos/caves of the Mecca Wilderness.
-We knew they would love the challenge.
+They're always eager for a trip to Mecca, so Dave and I explored a hike through the grottos and caves of the Mecca Wilderness.
+We knew they would enjoy the challenge.

-Our third adventure involved a 5-mile off-trail Joshua Tree hike to Garrett's Arch.
-We did this hike earlier with Paula and Scott but this time we were determined to climb up to the Arch.
-It is a lot more steep and difficult to reach than the photos infer.
+Our third adventure took us on a 5-mile off-trail hike in Joshua Tree to Garrett's Arch.
+We had previously done this hike with Paula and Scott, but this time we were set on climbing up to the Arch.
+It is much steeper and more challenging to reach than the photos suggest.

 Garrett's arch hiking Joshua Tree National Park

-Not surprisingly, Weston was the first one to attempt the climb.
-After he made it, the rest of us joined him following the path he had laid out.
-Once at the top, the red X marks the spot we had to reach on the climb down.
-The safest way through the most steep and slick part was to crab-walk down.
+As expected, Weston was the first to try the climb.
+After he succeeded, we all followed the route he had established.
+At the summit, the red X indicated the point we needed to reach on the descent.
+The safest method to navigate the steepest and most slippery section was to crab-walk down.

 It was worth ever tense moment to reach Garrett's Arch.